-Dr. Kim Petrie is the BRET Director of Career Development.
+Dr. Kim Petrie is the Assistant Dean for Biomedical Career Development.
 Dr. Petrie provides career and professional development resources for the postdoctoral fellows and graduate students in the biomedical sciences.
 In addition to hosting career development programs, Dr. Petrie also meets individually with postdocs and students for confidential career advising appointments.
-To make a confidential career advising appointment or learn more about career development resources at Vanderbilt, visit the BRET visit the BRET OCDOA website.
+To make a confidential career advising appointment or learn more about career development resources at Vanderbilt, visit the BRET Office of Career Development website.

 Ashley E. Brady, Ph.D., is Director of Career Engagement and Strategic Partnerships and the ASPIRE Program Manager for the Office of Career Development.
 She manages the design, development, and delivery of curricula and programs to provide professional skills training for biomedical sciences PhD students and postdoctoral fellows.
 She is also responsible for developing and managing relationships with internal and external partners, and providing career advising services for trainees.